Gazer0fShoes/landing-page/README.md

 The homepage for Duel Academy's theoretical website.

 __TODO__
-# css
-# make the hero button look nicer
+# fix the wacky stuff that happens when the screen gets thinner... e.g.
+# fix the empty space when the quote gets thinner
 # make uniforms justify centre in flexbox
-# fix the wacky stuff that happens when the screen gets thinner